The Academy for New Musical Theatre is the academic branch of New Musicals Inc.

 assignments based on award-winning plays

 During the Core Curriculum, participants will experiment with such song styles as: the Ballad, the Comedy Song, the Duet, the Musical Scene, the Ensemble, the Classic Charm Song, and the Contemporary Complaint Song.
-The Core Curriculum’s collaborative assignments are based on Pulitzer- and Obie award-winning plays written since 2000, as well as movie and television scripts.
+The Core Curriculum’s collaborative assignments are based on Pulitzer- and Obie award-winning plays written since 2000; movie and television scripts; and short plays commissioned by the “Play at Home” project in the spring of 2020.

 online craft labs